X

 Pruning Armenian Cucumbers

-You do not need to prune, but removing a few side shoots can help improve airflow and manage the size of the plant.
+You do not need to prune, but removing a few side shoots can help improve airflow and manage the plant’s size.

 • Cut off any yellowing or diseased leaves